Akitsuyoshi/CarND-PID-Control-Project/README.md

 ## Strategy to tune PID hyperparams

 First of all, PID is used to correct input factor, and then caluculate appropriate output.
-In this project, control error(`cte`) is input while steer angle(`steer_angle`) is output.
+In this project, cross track error(`cte`) is input while steer angle(`steer_angle`) is output.

 The formula for that is following: